 Larry Caldwell & Speedy Price "The Country Gentlemen" (Crown Records, 1962) (LP)

 Speaking of hotshot guitarist Larry Caldwell, here he is headlining a tight, rambunctious quartet on one of the early gems in the Crown Records catalog.
 Caldwell was originally in a Missoula-area band called The Snake River Outlaws, which played locally throughout the 1950s...
 He eventually headed for the bright lights of Los Angeles, which is where he was when he and Pacific Northwest steel player Vernon "Speedy" Price cut this brisk disc with bassist Don Hughes singing lead vocals and drummer Johnny Roberts keeping a low profile and a steady beat.
-According to some interwebs scuttlebutt Caldwell and Co. were playing gigs around Oxnard, California, and while Caldwell later tried his luck in Las Vegas, Price and Hughes stuck around LA and were stalwarts of the late 'Sixties SoCal twang scene.
+According to some interwebs scuttlebutt Caldwell and Co. were playing gigs around Oxnard, California, and while Caldwell later tried his luck in Las Vegas, Price and Hughes stuck around LA and became stalwarts of the late 'Sixties SoCal twang scene.
 (Don Hughes also recorded at least one other album for Crown, issued under his own name...)
 At any rate, this is a pretty fun record, even if it suffers from this cheapo label's shoddy production quality.
 Kinda like what Bob or Johnny Wills would have sounded like if Jimmy Bryant and Speedy West had been in the Texas Playboys...

 The Collins Coins "The Collins Coins" (Cherish Records, 1975-?)
 (LP)